opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 Global roles allow Administrators to delegate administrative tasks to individual users:

-* Create project
-* Create users
-* Create, edit, and delete placeholder users
-* Create backup
-* Edit users

 ### Project role

 A **project role** is a set of **permissions** that can be assigned to any project member.
 Multiple roles can be assigned to the same project member.

-> **Note:** If a [project module](../../../user-guide/projects/project-settings/modules/) is not enabled for a specific project it is not shown in that project's menu whether the user has permission for that module or not.
+> **Note:** If a module is not enabled in a project it is not shown to a user despite having a permission for it.

 ### Non-member